 Constellation families as we know them today were defined by Donald H. Menzel, theoretical astronomer, astrophysicist and director of the Harvard Observatory in the 1950s and 1960s.
-In his best-selling A Field Guide to the Stars and Planets (1975), Menzel used traditional and historic groups of constellations and organized them into eight families to make it easier for stargazers to remember where they are located.
+In his best-selling A Field Guide to the Stars and Planets (1975), Menzel used traditional and historic groups of star constellations and organized them into eight families to make it easier for stargazers to remember where they are located.

 Menzel’s constellation families are: Ursa Major Family, Zodiac Family, Perseus Family, Hercules Family, Orion Family, Heavenly Waters Family, Bayer Family and Lacaille Family.

 URSA MAJOR FAMILY

 The Ursa Major Family consists of 10 constellations located in the vicinity of Ursa Major and the north celestial pole.
 Other than Ursa Major and Ursa Minor, the group includes Draco, Boötes, Camelopardalis, Canes Venatici, Coma Berenices, Corona Borealis, Lynx and Leo Minor.
 All these constellations lie in the northern celestial hemisphere.
 Ursa Major, Ursa Minor and Draco are circumpolar to northern observers, i.e. they never set below the horizon and can be seen throughout the year.
 As they circle the north celestial pole, they are mostly invisible to observers in the southern hemisphere.